JohnReid/JohnReid.github.io/research/index.md

 transcription factor binding sites and other sequence features using convolutional features in their initial layer.
 Typically hundreds or thousands of filters are necessary for optimal predictive performance.
-Thus the output of the initial layer is typically high-dimensional and sparse.
+Thus the output of the initial layer is often high-dimensional and sparse.
 We designed and evaluated projection layers, a method to project these internal sparse high-dimensional features into lower-dimensional dense representations.
 We found they improved performance and training times, suggesting they could be